|

 origin sank the battleship U.S.S.
 Maine in the Havana, Cuba harbor, killing

-States' passions against Spain, eventually leading to a naval blockade of
+passions against Spain, eventually leading to a naval blockade of Cuba and

-Cuba and a declaration of war.
-On March 28, 1898, the United States Naval
+a declaration of war.
+On March 28, 1898, the United States Naval Court of

-Court of Inquiry found that the Maine was destroyed by a submerged mine.
+Inquiry found that the Maine was destroyed by a submerged mine.
+Although

-Although blame was never formally placed on the Spanish, implication was
+blame was never formally placed on the Spanish, implication was clear.
+This letter

 from a mother to her daughter almost two weeks after the